RoboJackets/software-training-old/projects/exercises/03/readme.md

 output = (kp * error) + ki * integral(error) + kd * derivative(error)

-Where the error is the difference between the target velocity and the measured velocity.
+Where the error is the difference between the target velocity and the measured velocity. kp, ki, and kd are what we call "gains" they are constants that we need to tune to get the proper response of your system. i.e. to make the ouput match the target.
+So what do we do after we have the "ouput"?
+We need to apply that to the motors.

+The motors can only take an input between -1 and 1, so you can imagine that if you make any of your gains high, you will easily go out of that range.
+When a system is limited in terms of its input like this, we call it saturation.
+We should make sure that our pid output is saturated to below 1 and above -1.
+This will prevent us from passing an invalid number into our motor outputs.

 If we want the robot to travel in a straight line, then we want both wheel velocities to be the same.
 This means that you will need two different wheel velocity PID controllers: one for the right wheel and one for the left wheel.